dpi0/django_rest_app/README.md

-# this is a practie DJANGO REST app
+# this is a practice DJANGO REST app